tony-shifflett/lessonOne/README.md

 ### Basic CSS

 The first thing you should learn to do when you first start working with a design is to put borders around everything.
-That way you can see an elements dimensions and how its relation to the other elements.
+That way you can see an elements dimensions and how its position relates to the other elements around it.

+**Target Single Elements**

 Now we could target both the `article` and `p` tag separately as such: